 After each demonstration, experiential learning activities offer opportunities to practice and discover gaps in knowledge and skill.
 Dr. Padesky answers questions and provides clarifying demonstrations during these practice periods.

-What is Strength-Based CBT?
+What is Strengths-Based CBT

-Over the past decades, Padesky and Mooney have introduced a number of clinical innovations into Cognitive Behavioural Therapy (CBT) including use of constructive language, four stages of Socratic dialogue, therapeutic use of smiling, positive imagery, and methods to construct new beliefs and behavioural patterns.
-These contributions are now integrated into a unified model they call Strengths-Based CBT which has three areas of application: (1) integrate S-B CBT with classic CBT, (2) help clients become more resilient using a four-step model, and (3) create a New Paradigm for clients with chronic problems.
+Over the past decades, Padesky and Mooney have introduced a number of clinical innovations into Cognitive Behavioral Therapy (CBT) including use of constructive language, four stages of Socratic dialogue, therapeutic use of smiling, positive imagery, and methods to construct new beliefs and behavioral patterns.
+These contributions are now integrated into a unified model they call Strengths-Based CBT which has three areas of application: (1) integrate strengths within classic CBT, (2) help clients become more resilient using a four-step model, and (3) create a New Paradigm for clients with chronic problems.